 - We will only cancel if it is too windy go to into the woods or if there is a high chance of lightning and we will contact you at least 2 hours before the session.

 Can I leave my child?

-- Under 3 years- parents/guardians/carers are asked to stay with the child/ren for the session.
-3 years and over- children may be left with our experienced leaders).
+- Under 3 years- parents/guardians/carers are asked to stay with the child/ren for the session (this is under 5 if attending a holiday play scheme) 3 years and over- children may be left with our experienced leaders.

 Do you support children with additional needs?

 - We can accommodate children with additional needs and will discuss this with you before the session and talk any concerns you may have.

 How long are the sessions?

 - Typically our sessions run for 2 hours.
 Our holiday play schemes are normally 4 hours.

 Can we just turn up or do we need to pre-book?

 - As we have a staff:child ratio it is important that you book your child onto a session.
 If you are booked on and can’t make it please contact us so that we can offer the place to others.